dylanlangston/langston-wedding.com/README.md

 - **RSVP Page 📅:** Guests can RSVP via an API integrated with Google Sheets.
 - **About Us 💑:** Detailed information about the couple and their story.
-- **Wedding Party 👰🤵:** Introductions and pictures of the bridal party.
+- **Wedding Party 👰🤵:** Introductions and pictures of the wedding party.
 - **Guest Accommodations 🛌:** Links and information about hotels and lodging options.
 - **Venue 📍:** Venue address, timings, and map integration.
 - **Contact Information 📞:** Easy access to contact details for the couple.